nameFactory/report/README.md

 # report

-LaTeX report with additional files
+LaTeX report (in Polish) with additional files.